EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 # AI-for-Medical-Diagnosis
-This repository contains work done in AI for Medical Diagnosis in Coursera.
+This repository contains a pro done in AI for Medical Diagnosis in Coursera.

 The Goal of this project is to learn: